alexdrone/Render/README.md

 ###Thread model

-Render's `renderComponent()` function is performed on the main thread.
+*Render*'s `renderComponent()` function is performed on the main thread.
 Diff+Layout+Configuration runs usually under 16ms on a iPhone 4S, which makes it suitable for cells implementation (with a smooth scrolling).

 ###Live Refresh
 You can use **Render** with [Injection](https://github.com/johnno1962/injectionforxcode) in oreder to have live refresh of your components.